jaderigby/segments/README.md

 ### It Goes Up To Seven ###

-Segments supports up to seven columns total:
+The Segments Library supports up to seven columns total:

 - Half
 - Thirds